keanemind/challenge-response-example/README.md

 # challenge-response-example
-A super simple example of challenge-response authentication.
+A super simple demonstration of challenge-response authentication.